 Under the 2019 federal tax laws, however, the tax implications of spousal maintenance have been removed.
 The payor can no longer claim a tax deduction for spousal maintenance payments, and spousal maintenance payments now qualify as tax-free income for the recipient.

-Get Help from a Peoria Spousal Maintenance Lawyer
+Get Help from Spousal Maintenance Lawyers in Peoria IL

 In divorce negotiations, the topic of spousal maintenance is often particularly emotionally charged.
 Navigating the new laws surrounding spousal maintenance in Illinois and determining maintenance on your own can be difficult, if not impossible.

-If you have questions about spousal maintenance, your rights, or any other divorce-related issue, the experienced family law attorneys at Schierer & Ritchie can help.
+If you have questions about spousal maintenance, your rights, or any other divorce-related issue, the experienced spousal maintenance lawyers in Peoria IL at Schierer & Ritchie can help.
 Please contact us today to set up your free and confidential case evaluation and learn more about how we can assist with your spousal maintenance and divorce law matters.